calumatos/Cost-of-Living/README.md

 The dataset includes various factors such as food prices, transport costs, housing costs and more across different cities and countries.

-The target variable is the average monthly net salary after tax.
 A linear regression model is trained on a subset of the data and its performance is evaluated using metrics such as mean squared error.
 The final model allows the prediction of the cost of living based on the input features.
 The project provides insight into the relationships between different variables and their impact on the cost of living in different locations.

 #### Brief description of the dataset:

 Source: Kaggle (https://www.kaggle.com/datasets/mvieira101/global-cost-of-living)

 Number of rows: 4874 rows

 Number of features: 59 columns

 #### Project Plan: